-Tour Includes: 7 nights accommodation in moderate hotels with baggage handling, 7 breakfasts (B), 1 lunch on boat cruise, 2 dinners (D), Transportation in full size coach, Domed rail journey from Denali to Talkeetna...
+Tour Includes: 7 nights accommodation in moderate hotels with baggage handling, 7 breakfasts (B), 1 lunch on boat cruise, 2 dinners (D), Ground transportation as follows: van transportation for group size 1 to 8 people (driver...
 Read more.

 Kenai Fjords National Park is located on the southern edge of the Kenai Peninsula in Southcentral Alaska.
 Very few places on earth match the beauty of this particular Alaska national park.
 Twenty thousand years ago, during the last ice age, enormous glaciers carved U-shaped valleys that eventually filled with seawater.
 These geologic wonders were named fjords, and they encompass the majority of the Kenai Fjords National Park coastline.
 Kenai Fjords is home to the enormous Harding Icefield which feeds the numerous glaciers that flow to the sea.
 The icefield draws adventurers for glacier expeditions each year.
 Kenai Fjords National Park also has one of the most accessible glaciers in Alaska, Exit Glacier.
 There are numerous, non-strenuous, interpretive trails that lead right to the face of the glacier.
 With all the park has to offer, Kenai Fjords is a must for any Southcentral Alaska vacation.